coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/arrays/where-for-arrays-of-objects.md

 # now it's case insensitive
 {% endhighlight %}

-it's more a method to deal with collection and it could be rename as "find" but popular libraires like underscore or lodash name it "where".
+it's more a method to deal with collection and it could be rename as "find" but popular libraries like underscore or lodash name it "where".